alasimov/alasimov-terraform/README.md

   Plan: 3 to add, 0 to change, 0 to destroy.

-  - After reviewing carefully, if the plan reflect the changes you ought to make, you can go ahead and run 'make apply'
+- After reviewing carefully, if the plan reflect the changes you ought to make, you can go ahead and run `make apply`

+2. In case you want to delete the applied changes, you can run `make destroy`.
+However, before detroying make sure the resources do not contain any production data or services.